simon-ritchie/apysc/docstring_markdowns/apysc/_display/stage.md

 **[Returns]**

 - `result_id`: str
-  - If specified id is not None, then unchanged argument value will be returned.
-Otherwise, random integer string will be returned.
+  - If a specified id isn't None, this interface returns an unchanged argument value.
+Otherwise, this interface returns a random integer string.

 ### `_make_constructor_expression` method docstring